-- The orcs charge down the main street towards you, and you see burning farms on the outskirts of the village.
+The orcs charge down the main street towards the characters, and they see burning farms on the outskirts of the village.

-- The second attacks make the characters realize they must either attack the orcs’ lair to win or run faster if they decided to flee.
+The second attack makes the characters realize they must either attack the orcs’ lair to win or run faster if they decided to flee.

 - The characters have reached the orcs’ lair and must overcome the fiendish defenses before they face down the orc chief in a battle to the death!